110yards/fantasy/README.md

 $ npm run start:emulators # start the Firebase Emulators
 ```

-**Note: after starting the emulators for the first time, you should run the following script to configure switches:**
+**Note: after starting the emulators for the first time, you should run the following commands to configure switches:**

 ```
+$ gcloud auth application-default login # configures default credentials for the emulator
-$ npm config:switches
+$ npm config:switches # runs scripts to create required data in firestore
 ```

 ### Authentication